kbrmedia/FreshDesk-Envato/README.md

     );
 ```
 3. Create a custom ticket field on Freshdesk and name it "Purchase Code"
-4. Create a custom "FreshPlug" using the code below
+4. Create a custom "FreshPlug" using the code below (make sure to change YOURSITE)

 FreshPlug Code
 --------------